dmarkesini/frontend-project/README.md

 To run the project locally you need to clone the repository and then run the following commands on the terminal.

-<b>NOTE: The minimum version of Node.js to run the project is v6.9 and v8.7 for Postgres. </b>
+NOTE: The minimum version of **Node.JS** to run the project is v6.9. **React.JS** v18.0 was also utilised.

-1. First, please fork the project from this link https://github.com/dmarkesini/Backend-project.git
+1. First, please fork the project from this link https://github.com/dmarkesini/frontend-project-nc-news

-2. To clone the project on your device enter this command into the terminal along with the link of your forked project
+2. To clone the project run this command along with the link of your forked project

 ```sh
 git clone <project_name_here>